-There are several options to make a payment to the IRS either immediately or you can arrange to pay in installments.
+There are several options to make a payment to the IRS immediately or arrange to pay in installments.
 Whenever possible, it is recommended that you pay in full to avoid interest and penalty charges.

 Pay with your Online Account